-Haskell, Formal Methods and Academic Peer-Review
+Haskell, Formal Methods, and Academic Peer-Review

-Cardano makes extensive use of Haskell, a purely functional and statically typed language with high degree of fault tolerance.
+Cardano makes extensive use of Haskell, a purely functional and statically typed language with a high degree of fault tolerance.
 It also uses a Haskell derived language (Plutus) to define smart contracts.

 Cryptol, for example, is a Haskell-based cryptographic toolchain extensively used by the NSA and in systems used by aerospace companies and defense contractors.

 Such formal-mathematical proofs are of paramount importance in applications where value is at stake.
-Haskell is ideally suited for large scale and enterprise level smart contract applications and mission critical infrastructure intended to secure billions of dollars in cryptocurrency.
+Haskell is ideally suited for large scale and enterprise-level smart contract applications and mission-critical infrastructure intended to secure billions of dollars in cryptocurrency.

 One of the defining features of Cardano is the level of technological scrutiny and the high assurance of software standards.
 They also have a number of relationships with researchers in the academic world.
 For example, they have partnered with the University of Edinburgh and the Tokyo Institute of Technology.

-Cardano’s research driven approach builds on a foundation of diligent, academically peer-reviewed work.
+Cardano’s research-driven approach builds on a foundation of diligent, academically peer-reviewed work.
 This introduces extremely high standards in the space of crypto-economic theory and distributed systems engineering.

-Cardano is structured as a two-layered blockchain which makes architectural distinction between a settlement, or accounting layer (called Cardano Settlement Layer, CSL) and a computation layer where smart contracts are executed (Cardano Computation Layer or CCL).
+Cardano is structured as a two-layered blockchain that makes architectural distinction between a settlement, or accounting layer (called Cardano Settlement Layer, CSL) and a computation layer where smart contracts are executed (Cardano Computation Layer or CCL).
 Included are side chains which are used to connect transactions between the two layers.

 This multi-layer architecture allows for easier soft fork updates than Ethereum does.
 This is because there is no clear-cut distinction between the two layers in Ethereum’s architecture.